Ensembl/amr-portal/frontend/src/content/usage.md

   <figcaption>
     Fig 6.
-A view showing the selection of a species e.g. Escherichia coli from the Species filter and highlighting the subsequent reduction in the number of results for experimental anti-microbial resistance to azithromycin for the Phenotypic AMR data resource.
+A view showing the selection of a species e.g. Escherichia coli from the Species filter and highlighting the subsequent reduction in the number of results for experimental antimicrobial resistance to azithromycin for the Phenotypic AMR data resource.
   </figcaption>
 </figure>